|$1,199 – $1,699||Price Range||$699 – $1,199|

 When we talk about price in our comparisons, we usually discuss it in terms of MSRP and the price after discounts, since many online brands are constantly running promotions all year.
-A queen size Awara mattress retails at about $1,500, while a queen size Leesa mattress has an MSRP that’s just a touch under $1,100.
+A queen size Awara mattress retails at about $1,400 (after discount), while a queen size Leesa mattress has an MSRP that’s just a touch under $1,100.

 As you can see, Leesa has a more wallet-friendly price tag.
 But Awara isn’t necessarily an expensive mattress — especially compared to other natural and organic mattresses like Zenhaven.

-After you apply discounts, Leesa usually comes out to $950-$1,000, while the price usually drops down to $1,200 for an Awara mattress.
+After you apply discounts, Leesa usually comes out to $950-$1,000.
 This means buying a Leesa mattress is usually about $200-$300 less expensive.
 You can check Leesa.com and AwaraSleep.com for current deals and promotions.

 The monetary difference may not be hugely significant for everyone, but that extra $200 is a big deal to some shoppers.
 We think the decision all depends on where you see value — either in natural materials, or in accommodating materials.